Xelyz/Frontline-the-card-game/src/ruleBook.md

 ## Game Play

 ### Turn Structure
-Each turn in {The name of my card game} is divided into several parts, in order:
+Each turn in Frontline is divided into several parts, in order:

-1. **Turn Begins**: Player gain 1 max-mana, and their mana is filled to the same amount as max-mana. *Exhaustions* are removed.
+1. **Turn Begins**: Player gain 1 max-mana, and their mana is filled to the same amount as max-mana.
 Player draw a card to hand from their deck.
 2. **Action**: Here players can play cards from their hand onto the board, move cards on the board, or engage in battles with their opponent's cards.
 3. **Turn Ends**: Players end their turn.
-The opponent starts their turn.
+The opponent starts their turn. *Exhaustions* are removed.

 ### Playing Cards
 - **Deploying Cards**: Players can play their card by paying the relative cost and choose a legal tile on the field.
 It is done by clicking the card in the hand and then clicking the tile on the field where you want to play the card